dell-asm/dell-force10/docs/force10_config.md

 # Summary of parameters.
 # -------------------------------------------------------------------------

-    name: (Required)This parameter defines the name of the operation; can be any string.
+    name: (Required)This parameter defines the name of the operation.
+		   Should be a string value with maximum 100 characters

 	url:This parameter defines the TFTP turl of the configuration file.